paweln1975/mj-dp/README.md

 ### Prototype
 * motivation: object copying (clone) and customize
-* an existing object is Prototype and via convenient API (e.g. Factory) deep copy is performed
+* an existing object is Prototype and via convenient API (e.g. Factory)
+* possiblites of copying: deep copy (copy constructors) or via serialization

+### Singleton
+* motivation: it makes sense to have only one instance of a class within the systems e.g. Database, Object Factory

 ## Structural